 I came up with this approach while I was working on solving some problems for the Fedora Project.
 Specifically, we wanted to come up with a way to ensure that we could easily and automatically generate a certificate for services that should be running on initial start-up (such as Cockpit or OpenPegasus).
 Historically, Fedora had been using self-signed certificates, but the downsides I listed above gnawed at me, so I put some time into it and came up with the private-CA approach.

 In addition to the algorithm described above, I’ve also built a proof-of-concept tool called sscg (the Simple Signed Certificate Generator) to easily enable the creation of these certificates (and to do so in a way that never drops the CA’s private key onto a filesystem; it remains in memory).
-I originally wrote it in Python 3 and that version is packaged for use in Fedora today.
-This past week as a self-assigned exercise to improve my knowledge of Go, I rewrote the sscg in that language.
-It was a fun project and had the added benefit of removing the fairly heavyweight dependency on the Python 3 version.
-I plan to package the golang version for Fedora 25 at some point in the near future, but if you’d like to try it out, you can clone my github repository.
+The tool is built in the C language and has very few dependencies (including OpenSSL).
+If you’d like to contribute, you can clone my github repository.
 Patches and suggestions for functionality are most welcome.